rickyrauch/syntax-atom-ui/README.md

 ## Installation

-You can install themes in Atom by going to Settings → Install (make sure you're searching under "Themes")
+You can install themes in Atom by going to Settings → Install (make sure you're searching under "Themes").
 Search for `Framer UI` or install through CLI:

 ```
 apm install framer-ui